evaalonsoortiz/Fourier-based-field-estimation/README.md

 $$ \tilde B_{dz-demod}[ppm] (\mathbf{k = 0}) = \frac{1}{3} \cdot 0 \cdot B_0 = 0 $$

+These final equations are the ones used in **FBFest**, which calculates the magnetic field offset produced by a susceptibility distribution subject to a uniform external magnetic field $B_0$ (oriented along the z-axis).

+## Usage :

 ## Overview :

 The **ChiDist** class has 4 subclasses (**SheppLogan**, **Spherical**, **Cylindrical** and **Zubal**) and can be used to simulate the susceptibility distribution arising from a sphere, cylinder, Shepp-Logan or [Zubal phantom](http://noodle.med.yale.edu/zubal/data.htm).